Crystal K. Rose

 - Represented Xerox Corp. and its managers in the numerous lawsuits filed after Byron Uyesugi shot and killed seven of his Xerox co-workers in 1999.
 After extensive discovery and motions, all claims were resolved.

 - Represented the Trustees of Kamehameha Schools in the defense of the Schools’ admission policy providing a preference to Native Hawaiian children.
-The policy was upheld by the U.S. District Court, cite, and affirmed by the Ninth Circuit Court of Appeals.
-Cite The case was resolved prior to a hearing by the U.S. Supreme Court, and the Schools continue their mission of educating Native Hawaiian children.
+The policy was upheld by the U.S. District Court, and affirmed by the Ninth Circuit Court of Appeals.
+The case was resolved prior to a hearing by the U.S. Supreme Court, and the Schools continue their mission of educating Native Hawaiian children.

 Trusts and Estates Litigation